picnic-ventures/picnic-dev-challenge/readme.md

 Once logged in, you will be able to click on any shape in the layouts, and see CSS rules like the font family, font size, etc.

 Note that the layout rules (like `position`, `width`, `height`, etc.) mentioned in the sidebar very rarely match up to the CSS that is actually needed in the app.
-Rather than exact widths/heights, you should mostly be focusing on making the margins/paddings match the spec closely, as well as font sizes and colors.
+Rather than exact widths/heights, you should mostly be focusing on making the margins/paddings match the spec closely, as well as font sizes/weights and colors.

 A very useful tool for finding out margins in Figma is to select a shape, hold down the `alt` button, and hover over any other shape.
 You will then see the distance between the shapes show up.

-Make sure you're happy with navigating the Figma project before getting started!
+Make sure you're happy with navigating the Figma project before getting started.
 If anything is unclear, please ask!

-## Step 2: Setting up your dev environment
+## Setting up your dev environment

+> ⚠️**If any of these setup steps are unclear, or do not work for you, please reach out to me as soon as possible!** These steps are unfortunately inevitable, but the point of this exercise is not to test whether you're able to set all this stuff up from scratch.

 To get started, fork this repository on GitHub by clicking the "Fork" button in the top-right corner. **Please make sure your forked repo is private.** (It should be private by default.)